KDP Formatting

 Every sheet of paper in a paperback has two printed sides — front and back.
 That makes the page count of any printable book inherently even.
 If your PDF has 251 pages, KDP can't physically print it.
 The rejection reads "Your manuscript must have an even number of pages."

-This is a hard rule for paperback, hardcover, and large-format print products.
+This is a hard rule for paperback-format print products.
 It doesn't apply to Kindle ebooks, which have no physical pages.

 KDP's checker counts every page in the PDF — including front matter, copyright page, dedication, blank pages, and back matter.
 The total has to be even.